 Not all smart meters worked this way.
 The first generation of smart meters (SMETS1 meters) didn’t stay smart when you changed supplier, meaning they no longer sent automatic readings.
 As a result, suppliers have been encouraged not to install SMETS1 meters since 15 March 2019.

 Things are changing for SMETS1 meters though.
-A national programme is currently underway to automatically upgrade all SMETS1 meters so they work like SMETS2 meters, by the end of April 2021.
-By that point, if you have a SMETS1 meter and you decide to switch supplier, your new supplier should be able to read it.
+A national programme is currently underway to automatically upgrade all SMETS1 meters so they work like SMETS2 meters.
+If you had a SMETS1 meter when you joined Bulb, we'll be in touch as soon as we can read it.

 Are smart meters dangerous to my health?